Researchers study iridescence in jeweled beetle shells

-Enlarged image showing jeweled beetle Chrysina gloriosa.
-Researchers from the Georgia Institute of Technology studied the surface structures on the beetle's shell and discovered that the iridescent colors are produced from liquid crystalline material that self-assembles into a complex arrangement of polygonal shapes.
-[Image 4 of 4 related images.
-Back to Image 1.]
+Researchers discovered the iridescent colors in the surface structures of the jeweled beetle's (Chrysina gloriosa) shell are produced from liquid crystalline material that self-assembles into a complex arrangement of polygonal shapes.

 More About This Image

 Mohan Srinivasarao, a professor at the School of Polymer, Textile and Fiber Engineering at Georgia Tech, received a grant from the National Science Foundation (NSF) to study what gives the jeweled beetle's shell its iridescence.
 Iridescent beetles, butterflies, certain sea organisms and many birds get their unique colors from the interaction of light with physical structures on their external surfaces.

 Srinivasarao worked with colleagues Vivek Sharma, Matija Crne and Jung Ok Park to study the surface structures on the shell.
 The team published a detailed analysis in Science magazine of how the jeweled beetle Chrysina gloriosa uses a helical structure that reflects light of two specific colors, and of only one polarization--left circular polarization, to create their striking colors.
 The reflecting structures used by the beetle consist predominately of three different polygonal shapes--primarily hexagons, pentagons and heptagons, each less than 10 microns in size--whose percentages vary with the curvature of the insect's shell.

 "This is really a pattern formation issue," said Srinivasarao.
 "It is difficult to pack only hexagons onto a curved surface.
 On flat surfaces, there are fewer defects in the form of five- and seven-sided cells."